Sue Bird's Success and Achievements in Timeline

 In 2016, Sue Bird won an Olympic gold medal.

-In the 2016 season, Sue Bird had a resurgence, earning a spot on the All-WNBA First Team for the fifth time in her career and leading the league in assists.
+In the 2016 season, Sue Bird experienced a resurgence, earning her fifth All-WNBA First Team selection and leading the league in assists.
+That year, the Seattle Storm made it back to the playoffs for the first time in 3 years.

-On September 1, 2017, Sue Bird became the WNBA all-time leader in assists with a career total of 2,600 assists.
+On September 1, 2017, Sue Bird became the WNBA all-time leader in assists with a career total of 2,600 assists, passing Ticha Penicheiro.

-On July 8, 2018, Sue Bird became the Storm's all-time leading scorer, passing Lauren Jackson's record.
+On July 8, 2018, Sue Bird became the Storm's all-time leading scorer, surpassing Lauren Jackson's record with 6,007 points, during a victory over the Washington Mystics where she scored a season-high 21 points.

 July 19, 2018: Most All-Star Appearances

-On July 22, 2018, Sue Bird set the record for the most WNBA regular-season games played, reaching 500 games.
+On July 22, 2018, Sue Bird broke the record for most WNBA regular-season games played after she passed Delisha Milton-Jones by playing her 500th game against the Atlanta Dream.

 In 2018, Sue Bird won her third WNBA championship with the Seattle Storm.

-In 2020, Sue Bird won her fourth WNBA championship with the Storm and secured her fifth Olympic gold medal at the Tokyo Olympic Games.
+In 2020, Sue Bird secured her fourth WNBA championship with the Storm.
+She also won her historic fifth Olympic gold medal at the Tokyo Olympic Games, making her one of two basketball players to achieve this.

-In 2020, Sue Bird won her fourth WNBA championship, making her the first player in WNBA history to win a championship in three different decades.
+In 2020, Sue Bird won her fourth WNBA championship with the Seattle Storm after defeating the Las Vegas Aces.
+The season was shortened and held at the IMG Academy due to the pandemic.
+This win made her the first WNBA player to win a championship in three different decades.

 July 23, 2021: Carried U.S. Flag at Tokyo Olympics Opening Ceremony

-On July 23, 2021, Sue Bird carried the U.S. flag at the opening ceremony of the Tokyo Summer Olympics, selected by fellow athletes as a flag bearer.
+On July 23, 2021, Sue Bird carried the U.S. flag at the opening ceremony of the Tokyo Summer Olympics, alongside baseball player Eddy Alvarez, chosen by fellow athletes.

 2021: The W25 Selection